 - a.
 Variable amplitude with at least two settings. - b.
-Variable frequency with minimum of 2000 VPM. - c.
-Maximum rate of travel under vibration to be 2.5 mph 220 feet/minute. - d.
-Vibratory rollers with pneumatic-tired drive wheels to have smooth tires that leave no visible tracks. - 405.02.d.2.
-Pneumatic-tired Rollers - a.
+Variable frequency with minimum of 2000 VPM. - Maximum rate of travel under vibration to be 2.5 mph - 220 feet/minute. - d.
+Vibratory rollers with pneumatic-tired drive wheels to have smooth tires that leave no visible tracks.

+405.02.d.2.
+Pneumatic-tired Rollers

+- a.
 Maximum rate of travel to be 5 mph. - b.
 Rollers to be equipped with smooth compactor tires. - c.
 Pneumatic-tire rollers to be equipped with skirts enclosing the tires on the top and sides and extending within 6 inches of the pavement surface. - 405.02.d.3.
 Steel Wheel Rollers, maximum rate of travel to be 4 mph. - 405.02.e.
 The asphalt distributor must be in good working order and shall be designed and operated so a uniform application of asphalt can be applied.
-It must include a tachometer showing the feet per minute and the number of feet covered, a tank thermometer, and a gauge to measure the quantity of the asphalt in the distributor.
+It must include a tachometer showing the feet per minute and the number of feet covered, a tank thermometer, and a gauge to measure the quantity of the asphalt in the distributor. - 405.02.f.
+The aggregate spreader shall be a self-propelled machine independent of the truck, supported by at least two axles and four wheels with pneumatic-tires and equipped with a means of applying cover material with positive controls so material will be uniformly deposited over the full width of the asphalt application.